Mortyick/repo/README.md

 OwO: doesn't seem to work properly

+Bedrock/mcsplash: doesn't seem to work on iOS 16

 # contact
 if you got a problem just make an issue, and I may or may not be able to help you/fix the problem :)